 “We eagerly await the time when we can serve again, and learn and grow while experiencing another wonderful country.”Carole Kennerly, Global Volunteers alumna

-What was it like working at Foreign Trade University in Vietnam?
+What was it like working with University students?

 Jay: It helps to understand the Asian culture and mind, which most of us from the U.S. don’t, and that gets in the way of communication.
 However, since my work was, with only a limited exception or two, focusing on “teaching” classes at the university and having lunch in the faculty lounge, the most rewarding moments were in the classroom.
 In one such situation, I was working with a group of 18 or 19-year-old kids, and had decided to use the first and last verses (all I had in my memory bank) of Emerson’s Concord Hymn as an exercise for the reading, writing, and speaking section of a class.

 After introducing it as a poem associated with OUR revolution, I walked up and down the rows of seats “reciting” those two verses while a passion of its meaning betrayed an unanticipated emotion in my voice.
 They copied, asked for repeats, wrote their final words, and in groups of five, selected a member to read it to the class.
 Each solo presentation went well as I sat in near-amazement while these kids read a testament of the U.S. struggle for independence.
 The final group chose to do something different – all five of them came to the front of the room and recited their work together – a virtual CHORUS of young Vietnamese voices from innocent faces nearly singing the words with careful attention to their pronunciation.
 My heart soared as I managed to discretely dab the damp corners of my eyes while transfixed on the scene before me.
 Had I been more honest with them, I would have openly wept.